 For Appel, painting these creatures was an instinctual and even animalistic act.
 “I never try to make a painting,” he explained in 1956.
 “It is a howl, it is naked, it is like a child, it is a caged tiger.”
 In 2012, Appel’s Two Birds and a Flower (1951) set the auction record for the artist, selling for over $950,000 at a Christie’s auction.

-- Original artworks: we only sell originals artworks that are delivered with a certificate of authenticity signed by the artists or by one of our experts.
+We only sell originals artworks that are delivered with a certificate of authenticity signed by the artists or by one of our experts.

-- Secure Payment Options: we provide a safe transaction process which currently accepts online payments from a wide range of credit and debit cards.
+We provide a safe transaction process which currently accepts online payments from a wide range of credit and debit cards.

-- Worldwide shipping: we only work with specialized carriers that offer full transparency on shipping costs along with insured and trackable deliveries.
+We only work with specialized carriers that offer full transparency on shipping costs along with insured and trackable deliveries.

 Please note, however, that someone must be present to receive your delivery.
 The Shipping costs will be calculated at the 'checkout'.